alexandrotrevino/fugue-states/README.md

 - Magnometer
 - Temperature

-...as well as processed data sent from the sensor to a client over Bluetooth.
+...as well as processed data, sent from the sensor to a client over Bluetooth.

 Note: The MBIENTLAB API is only supported in Linux.

 On the sound side, this project is being programmed in [PlugData](https://plugdata.org/), an IDE for PureData.
+This is free and open source software, and the developers welcome your support!

 ### Outline